10 Ways You’re Still Wasting Money in AdWords

-While this is not an exhaustive list of [tk insert title context here], when it comes to AdWords these are some of the most common opportunities that I see when auditing accounts.
+While this is not an exhaustive list, when it comes to AdWords these are some of the most common opportunities that I see when auditing accounts.

 And these are huge opportunities.

 On the surface, AdWords can seem simple.
-You just pick a few keywords, make a little ad and you’ll get customers but as you can see there is a lot more to it that that.
+You just pick a few keywords, make a little ad and you’ll get customers, but as you can see there is a lot more to it than that.

 There are some fantastic and highly advanced tools you can use if you have someone with the capabilities to manage your account and do it properly.